-Financial Aid for Graduate SchoolFederal financial aid is available for graduate students through one of the following federal student aid programs: The William D. Ford Federal Direct Loan Program (Direct unsubsidized and Direct PLUS loans), the Federal Perkins Loan Program, the TEACH Grant, the Federal Work-Study Program, and/or a Federal Pell Grant.
+Financial Aid for Graduate SchoolFederal financial aid is available for graduate students through one of the following federal student aid programs: The William D. Ford Federal Direct Loan Program (Direct unsubsidized and Direct PLUS loans), the Federal Perkins Loan Program, the TEACH Grant, and/or the Federal Work-Study Program.
 It’s important to note that not all graduate and professional schools participate in federal student aid programs, and students should contact their school’s financial aid office to verify eligibility.
 In addition to federal financial aid, graduate students can also extend their search for scholarships and grants through other private and public organizations, including the U.S. Department of Labor, professional organizations or employers, state educational agencies, and others.

 In most cases, graduate students are considered independent and loan applications, including the FAFSA, do not require a cosigner.
 Graduate students are usually eligible for the same types of loan forgiveness as undergraduate students.
 There’s an exception for the Teacher Loan Forgiveness program, under which any Direct PLUS loans granted to graduate students or independent undergraduate students cannot be forgiven.